No Escape (1994 film): Reception

 No Escape holds a rating of 59% on Rotten Tomatoes based on 22 reviews; the average rating is 5.3/10.
 Roger Ebert gave the film 2 out of 4 stars, giving praise to the technical ambitions of the filmmakers in sets and costume while calling it a film where "little thought has been given to the personalities of the characters."

 The film grossed $15.3 million in the United States and Canada and $22.4 million worldwide.

 Merchandise

 A video game of the same name based on the film was released in 1994 for Sega Genesis & Super Nintendo Entertainment System.
 A Sega CD version was planned and even advertised, but was cancelled for unknown reasons.
-Marvel Comics published a three-issue comic book miniseries that adapted the original novel and the film's script, the series had Roger Salick as a writer, Mike Harris (comics) as penciler, and Chris Ivy as inker.
+Marvel Comics published a three-issue comic book miniseries that adapted the original novel and the film's script, the series had Roger Salick as a writer, Mike Harris as penciler, and Chris Ivy as inker.